Why Use A Diesel Heater in an RV?

 This version comes with everything packed into a metal box.

 It’s great for when a diesel fuel tank to tap into isn’t available or for those who want to be able to transfer it to different places.

-I also want to be able to move it to a tent, garage, or another RV.
+I also wanted to be able to move the heater to a tent, garage, or another RV easily.

-My setup is made so I can easily set up the all-in-one diesel heater in my RV if I will need it, but I can easily take it out when I don’t.
+My setup is made so I can quickly set up an all-in-one diesel heater in my RV when I need it, and take it out when I don’t.

 RV Storage Compartment Install

 Portable diesel heaters aren’t ready to go right out of the box.